 Can I administer my own music?

 As a member of TONO, you authorise TONO to license all public performance, transmission and recording of your music.
-However, you are still entitled to administer your music yourself in certain areas.
+However, you are still entitled to mange your music yourself in certain areas.

 If your music is performed at an event to raise money for charity, you may give permission for the non-commercial use of your musical works.
 The following conditions must be met: